cwi-dis/igor/igor/plugins/readme.md

 Driver for NeoClock internet-connected clock.
 See [neoclock/readme.md](neoclock/readme.md) for details.

-Shows 1-hour rain forecast on a NeoClock (see to-be-provided for more details on this device).
-Also shows warning on NeoClock when any messages appear in ```environment/systemHealth/messages``` and sets a watchdog in the NeoClock so it shows a warning when Igor is not running.

 ## netatmo

 Driver for NetAtmo weather stations.
 See [netatmo/readme.md](netatmo/readme.md) for details.
-Gets local (indoor and outdoor) temperature and other environmental data through the NetAtmo cloud API.
-Stores the raw data in ```sensors/netAtmo``` and parsed temperatures in ```environment/weather```.

 ## philips

 Example of controlling a Philips television.
 See [philips/readme.md](philips/readme.md) for details.
- Power on/off is controlled using a IR transmitter (when ```devices/tv/power``` is modified).
-Other settings are controlled using the Philips Jointspace REST interface, for example by modifying ```devices/tv/channel```.

 ## plant

 Move an internet-connected plant up and down.
 See [plant/readme.md](plant/readme.md) for details.

-Moves a plant up and down, so the height of the plant reflects the current electricity consumption in the house as read from ```environment/energy/electricity``` (see _smartmeter_ for details).

-Requires a device for moving the plant (obviously:-), details to-be-provided.

 ## say